 Also a beach very close to Byron Bay, Wategos is a perfect small-town beach with a lot of things to do close by.
 Wategos is a beach with some free-standing rocks, which makes it great for snorkeling and diving.

 The water is a turquoise color and in the background of the ocean are mountains and the infamous Byron Bay Lighthouse.
 A nature walk along the rocks will take you to the lighthouse and you may see a few pop-up shops as well.

 All in all, Wategos has all four factors: beauty, activities on the beach, nearby break spots and it is mildly secluded.

 3. Tweed Heads, NSW

 Right in the middle of the continent is Tweed Heads.
 Just barely crossing over into New South Wales, Tweed Heads is usually a stopover for most on a road trip, but this can easily be a fun beach day.

 The beach itself is in a small cove, making it a nice swimming spot and surfing spot for those interested.
 The view on the beach is one of the Gold Coast skyscraper skylines in the distance, with beautiful water, and cliffs.
 The perfect day could be spent here swimming, walking along the cliff, and in the gallery cafe.

-The best part about this beach is it is easily secluded.
+The best part about this beach is that it is easily secluded.
 This beach is so well-deserved as one of the best beaches in Australia, beyond the east coast.

 2. Noosa Heads, QLD

 One of the best parts of Noosa is the Fairy Pools.
 The beach runs along a cliff/ rainforest/ national park.
 You can access the beach from any point in the national park.
 There is a trail taking you from Main Beach around the cliff.

 Within this beach, on the cliff walk, you can come across fairy pools, these are a perfect break spot and activity all in one.
 They are little pools of water in between gaps of the cliffs that you can swim in!
 The Noosa Main Beach has ice cream shops, boutiques, and bars behind it.